 A: For the latest updates, please visit www.uhv.edu/international.

 Q: Will UHV be offering classes this summer and fall semesters?

-A: Yes, registration is all online and will continue as normal.
-Students will be able to view summer and fall courses on April 1, and registration will be begin on April 13.
+A: Yes.
+Registration is all online and will continue as normal.
+The schedule for summer II and fall 2020 is open.
 If you are having difficulty registering, please email email@example.com.
 If there is a hold on your account, please directly contact the office that has issued the hold for more information.

 Q: Will I be awarded and disbursed my financial aid for the summer and fall semesters in a timely manner?

 A: Yes.
 We have a plan in place that will allow our office to quickly award and disburse students for the summer and fall semesters.

 Q: Is it too late for me to complete my Free Application for Federal Student Aid for aid year 2020-2021?